gschampagne/nbody_phys512_grace/README.md

 v[1,:] = v[1,:] + a * dt
 ```
 Compute energy at the half-timestep position to get a more accurate energy estimate because in leapfrog, x and v are naturally offset by dt/2.
+- This matches the two-step leapfrog approach used in class, with the force evaluation coming from the grid-based potential instead of direct pairwise interactions.

 #### compute_energy
 Caluclates kinetic and potential energy